cncf/tag-contributor-strategy/website/content/maintainers/github/templates/optional/reviewing.md

 ### Values

 We encourage you to define the values that reviewers should model.
-A review is a new contributors first interaction with a project, often with the community following along.
+A review is a new contributor's first interaction with a project, often with the community following along.
 Some suggestions are included in the template and you should include any additional project values as needed.

 ### Process